Alcohol and COVID-19 in the Americas

 -

-Shield, Kevin D.; Monteiro, Maristela; Roerecke, Michael; Smith, Blake; Rehm, Jürgen (2015-12)Objective.
-To describe the volume and patterns of alcohol consumption up to and including 2012, and to estimate the burden of disease attributable to alcohol consumption as measured in deaths and disability-adjusted life ... -
+Alcohol consumption and burden of disease in the Americas in 2012: implications for alcohol policy Shield, Kevin D.; Monteiro, Maristela; Roerecke, Michael; Smith, Blake; Rehm, Jürgen (2015)Objective.
+To describe the volume and patterns of alcohol consumption up to and including 2012, and to estimate the burden of disease attributable to alcohol consumption as measured in deaths and disability-adjusted life ...

-Natera Rey, Guillermina; Arroyo Belmonte, Miriam; Medina Aguilar, Perla Sonia; Bartolo Solís, Feliciano; Bautista Aguilar, Natalia; Pérez De León, Alejandra; Anderson, Peter (2023-03-10)[RESUMEN].
+Natera Rey, Guillermina; Arroyo Belmonte, Miriam; Medina Aguilar, Perla Sonia; Bartolo Solís, Feliciano; Bautista Aguilar, Natalia; Pérez De León, Alejandra; Anderson, Peter (2023)[RESUMEN].
 Objetivo.
 Medir el efecto de la pandemia de COVID-19 en la implementación de un programa de detección oportuna, intervención breve y referencia para tratamiento por consumo de alcohol en centros de salud del ...